 Many international students studying in the US stay for multiple years.
-Most of them stay for at least 1.5 years to 2 years.
+Most of them stay for at least one-and-a-half to two years.

-It is extremely important to purchase an international student insurance that will cover the entire duration of the international students stay without any gaps in the coverage.
-To ensure there are no gaps, it is necessary to choose a renewable international student insurance plan that can cover the entire duration of stay in the US whether the international student studies in the US for 9 months or 4 and a half years.
+It is extremely important to purchase international student insurance that will cover the entire duration of the international student's stay without any gaps in coverage.
+To ensure there are no gaps, it is necessary to choose a renewable international student insurance plan that can cover the entire duration of stay in the US, whether the international student studies in the US for nine months or over four years.

 If you buy an insurance that is not renewable, or can't be renewed for your entire duration, you will likely run into serious issues related to pre-existing conditions.